 Popular search terms for this article:

-how to focus your energy, how to focus energy, focus your energy, how to concentrate your energy, focusing your energy, how to concentrate energy, how to focus my energy, how to focus all your energy, laser beam focus, how to focus like a laser
+how to focus your energy, how to focus energy, focus your energy, how to concentrate your energy, focusing your energy, how to focus my energy, how to focus all your energy, how to concentrate energy, laser beam focus, how to focus like a laser